clamstew/jods/docs/docs/api-reference.md

 }
 ```

-### Remix
+### Remix 💿

-jods provides first-class integration with Remix, replacing traditional loaders and actions with reactive stores.
+jods provides first-class integration with Remix 💿, replacing traditional loaders and actions with reactive stores.

 ```jsx
 // Define a store with server-side handlers